CEED/libCEED/doc/sphinx/source/libCEEDapi.md

 With partial assembly, we first perform a setup stage where $\bm{D}$ is evaluated and stored.
 This is accomplished by the operator `op_setup` and its application to `X`, the nodes of the mesh (these are needed to compute Jacobians at quadrature points).
-Note that the corresponding {c:func}`CeedOperatorApply()` has no basis evaluation on the output, as the quadrature data is not needed at the dofs:
+Note that the corresponding {c:func}`CeedOperatorApply()` has no basis evaluation on the output, as the quadrature data is not needed at the DoFs:

 ```{literalinclude} ../../../tests/t500-operator.c
 :end-before: //!
 [Setup Create]